Guest Post by Travis Steffen.

 4. Create An Open Culture

 Many new founders will get infatuated by the idea of becoming some sort of visionary leader.
 However, the ones many of us think of (i.e. Steve Jobs or Richard Branson) would tell you that their teams are one of the primary reasons for their success.
 If you want to be a great founder, the no-brainer mantra is to hire people smarter than you.
 Most people know this, but most of those same people don’t truly embrace what this can do for them as they still get off on being the end-all final say.
+If you want to hire the best employees, look for a hiring service like Sterling Check.
+You may also need a software that provides an effective job candidate management solution.

 Serial entrepreneur and mentor, Dario Meli, provides more detail on fostering a culture of excellence from his own experience with Hootsuite and Quietly.